Visit Wentworth Woodhouse

 Is Wentworth Woodhouse a National Trust property?

 No, it is owned by Wentworth Woodhouse Preservation Trust.
-Our involvement will help the Preservation Trust is to help them open the house and build on the existing visitor experience.
+Our involvement is to help them open the house and build on the existing visitor experience.

 How can I visit?